Larry Asante

-Larry Gibbs Asante (born March 7, 1988) is an American former professional football safety.
+Larry Gibbs Asante (born March 7, 1988) is an American former professional football player who was a safety in the National Football League (NFL).
 He was selected by the Cleveland Browns in the fifth round of the 2010 NFL draft.
-He played college football at Nebraska.
+He played college football for the Nebraska Cornhuskers.

 Early life

 Asante was born in Compton, California.
 He attended both Annandale High School in Annandale, VA and then the Hayfield Secondary School outside Alexandria, Virginia, where he earned all-league honors as a running back in the AAA Patriot Division.

 College career

 Coffeyville Community College

 Asante registered 76 tackles, 11 tackles for loss, three blocked kicks and an interception as a linebacker at Coffeyville Community College.

 Nebraska

-Asante entered the 2007 season as the starting strong safety after transitioning from linebacker in the spring.
+Asante entered the 2007 season at the University of Nebraska–Lincoln as the Cornhuskers' starting strong safety after transitioning from linebacker in the spring.
 He played in twelve games, starting ten of them.

 Asante started twelve games of the thirteen he played in 2008.
-He finished the 2008 season as |Nebraska's second-leading tackler with 67 tackles, including 45 solo tackles.
+He finished the 2008 season as Nebraska's second-leading tackler with 67 tackles, including 45 solo tackles.
 He made at least five tackles in eight games, led by a career-high 13 stops at Oklahoma.

 Asante finished his last year at Nebraska with a career-high 79 tackles, including 42 solo stops.
 He forced two fumbles and recorded two interceptions, one of which he returned for a touchdown.
 He started all 14 games in 2009 for a unit that led the nation in scoring defense and pass efficiency defense.
 He was selected to the first-team All-Big 12 team by conference coaches and Rival.com.